llooker/block-dialogflow/README.md

 This view is used to define any custom variables as well as their values that are logged as part of a specific Dialogflow deployment.

 ### Implementation Instructions
+This block is installed via the Looker Marketplace.
+For more information about the Looker Marketplace, please visit this [link](https://docs.looker.com/data-modeling/marketplace).

+#### Constants ####
+During installation you will provide two values to populate the following constants:
+* Connection Name - the Looker connection with access to and permission to retrieve data from your exported dialogflow tables.
+* Schema - the schema name for your exported data.
+* Table Partition - Table Partition Name (If Applicable).

+#### Customization ####
+- This block uses Refinements to allow for modification or extension of the LookML content.
+For more information on using refinements to customize marketplace blocks, please see [this documentation](https://docs.looker.com/data-modeling/marketplace/customize-blocks).

 **Custom Variables**

-Within the parameters_view, you'll need to add any custom dimensions that you'd like to track with a dimension declaration.
+Using the refinements file, you'll be able to add any custom dimensions that you'd like to track with a dimension declaration.
 An example that extracts the custom dimension country from a parameter called 'geo-country' is shown below:

 ```
+view +parsed_transcripts {
 dimension: country {
   type: string
   sql: (SELECT json_extract_scalar(parameters, '$.value.string_value')
     FROM UNNEST([${TABLE}]) WHERE ${key} = 'geo-country');;
-}
+}}
 ```